Not A Subscriber?

 The last common thread is that every transformation consisted of an identity shift.

 When I landed five tech job offers, it was because I made job hunting my new full-time job.
 When I became a runner, it was because I ran every day (except Sunday).
-Right now I post every day and write this newsletter every week.
+As of today, I have posted over 150 times on social media in 5 months.

-Shift your identity from someone who is trying said thing into becoming someone who simply does said thing.
+An identity shifts when you go from someone who is trying said thing to someone who simply does said thing.

 To do this, I recommend one non-negotiable action every day to get the action-identity flywheel spinning.